 I am a certified Beginner Level 2 sheep shearer from the University of California ANR in Hopland, CA. I provide tiny flock sheep shearing services throughout the Bay Area and northern California.
 Please read this page and contact me at stephany.wilkes [@] gmail [dot] com to inquire further.
-Please note: I am often on the road and do not see or respond to blog comments, so email is best.
+I am often on the road and do not see or respond to blog comments, so email is best.

 I am a certified Level I Wool Classer, having met the requirements of the American Sheep Industry (ASI) Association’s Certified Wool Classing Program in May 2014.
 I also work as a ranch hand for select customers to assist with lambing and other livestock needs.

 I shear on weekdays and weekends by appointment only, all year round.
-I am self-employed and thus have a good degree of flexibility.

 I became a certified shearer in May 2013, 2014 and 2015 because I want to directly support my local California wool economy in a way that goes beyond buying yarn (which I’m still plenty good at).
 I want to do everything I can to help California wool production and to make wool producers’ lives easier, so that we can all enjoy a healthy supply of 100% ecologically and domestically produced fiber and, by extension, clothing.